dragonflyoss/console/CONTRIBUTING.md

 ## Code and doc contribution

-Every action to make project Dragonfly better is encouraged.
+Every action to make project Dragonfly Console better is encouraged.
-On GitHub, every improvement for Dragonfly could be via a PR (short for pull request).
+On GitHub, every improvement for Dragonfly Console could be via a PR (short for pull request).

 - If you find a typo, try to fix it!